 Ha.
 No iPad.
 David was of course very upset as he concluded he had left it on the bus, and I, realizing that calling the bus company myself would be futile as the conversation would be way too complicated, went downstairs to ask Paco for help.
 He roused the owner who, in his pajamas, called the bus company and after a very long and, yes, complicated, conversation, reported the missing item.
 We had our ticket stub so we knew what seat, which bus, etc. He gave them his cell number to call if they located the iPad.
 They gave him an incident number which we would need to retrieve the item if they found it.
 David had calmed down, we had setup “erase” on the iPad as soon as it connected to the internet, and got ready for bed.

 Knock, knock, knock at our door maybe 45 minutes later.
 It was Paco, to report they found the iPad and the owner would drive us to the terminal the next morning after breakfast.
 I think I said about five times “Es verdad?”
-The next morning I assured her we could go whenever it was convenient for her, but she graciously said “David will not be able to relax until he has it in his hands” which was true, and within a little while we had retrieved the iPad and everything was wonderful again.
+The next morning I assured the kind owner (Lulu) we could go whenever it was convenient for her, but she graciously said “David will not be able to relax until he has it in his hands” which was true, and within a little while we had retrieved the iPad and everything was wonderful again.